 Getting to your destination is one thing, but what about when you’re on vacation and surrounded by fellow travelers having the time of their lives?
 You’re surrounded by bars, vendors, and stores that want to take your money and the temptation to give in will be strong.
 How do you avoid spending more money during your trip?

-Free activities — Many cities will have free activities that you can enjoy, and not just parks and lakes.
+Many cities will have free activities that you can enjoy, and not just parks and lakes.
 Many historical sites will be free to the public and often there will be free outdoor shows during spring and summer.
 Before your trip, research some free activities that you will enjoy.

-Chose a hotel with a mini-fridge or kitchenette — One of the biggest expenses of traveling is the cost of food.
+One of the biggest expenses of traveling is the cost of food.
 Themed restaurants will charge a higher price for the atmosphere, and who doesn’t love trying out a world-renowned chef’s latest concoction?
 Don’t eat out for every meal.
 Before the day begins, fill up with a big breakfast.
 You can eat pretty cheaply if you visit a local grocery store and fill up the mini-fridge in your room.

-Street vendors over restaurants — Food trucks have become quite the craze lately and you can get high-quality meals for a fraction of the cost.
+Food trucks have become quite the craze lately and you can get high-quality meals for a fraction of the cost.
 Many well know chef’s or restaurants will have their own food trucks that can be found at outdoor festivals or just along popular streets on the weekends.
 You’ll eat well and still have money left over.

-Free transportation — Free transportation does not mean hitchhiking or getting a ride from the nice man or woman you just met.
+Free transportation does not mean hitchhiking or getting a ride from the nice man or woman you just met.
 Many cities around the world will have free public transportation available.
 Ask the hotel for information about public transportation.
 You may even find that they have free shuttles to certain points of interest.
 Use some common sense and you’ll save a lot by avoiding high-priced taxicabs.

-Airline points are not just for flights — Those points that you earn while traveling are not just for flights.
+Those points that you earn while traveling are not just for flights.
 Car rentals, discounted meal tickets, and many other offers are available through your airline website.
 Check out the dozens of ways to spend your miles other than on airline tickets.

 Everyone loves cheap travel and it is becoming easier to find great deals on trips all around the world.
 Many travel sites will offer discounts when you bundle airfare, hotel, and car.
 Expedia, Kayak, Travelocity, and Priceline are all great sites for finding great deals.
 Check out Groupon as well.
 I’ve personally found several vacation packages under $1,000 to places like Greece, Australia, and New Zealand!